-If the pros were still interested after seeing the small crowd, they must have wondered about some of the other things that happened during the game.
-For one thing, they must have noticed how the fans suffered during the three-hour contest.
+seeing the small crowd, they must have thing, they must have noticed how the selves and ran out on the field. fans suffered during the three-hour contest.

 For \$6, a Legion Field spectator gets 15-inch-wide piece of board to sit on, and about six inches of leg-room.
-There's no place for him to put his Coke, binoculars, or whatever, since he is sandwiched in between two more hot, sweaty, miserable fans.
+There's no place for him to put his hot, sweaty, miserable fans.